RuntimeTools/javametrics/README.md

 - `javametrics-dash-x.x.x.war` to use the Javametrics dashboard
 - `javametrics-rest-x.x.x.war` to use the Javametrics REST api
 - `javametrics-prometheus-x.x.x.war` to use Prometheus support
+- `javametrics-codewind-x.x.x.war` to use Codewind support

 The URL for the dashboard consists of the server's default HTTP endpoint plus `/javametrics-dash/`.
 E.g. Running locally it might be: http://localhost:9080/javametrics-dash/

 The URL for the prometheus endpoint consists of the server's default HTTP endpoint plus the default prometheus metrics path `/metrics`.
 E.g. Running locally it might be: http://localhost:9080/metrics/

+The URL for the codewind endpoint consists of the server's default HTTP endpoint plus the default codewind metrics path `/codewind`.
+E.g. Running locally it might be: http://localhost:9080/codewind/

 The URL for the REST API context root consists of the server's default HTTP endpoint plus `/javametrics`.
 E.g. Running locally it might be: http://localhost:9080/javametrics/api/v1/collections